Musa Sukwene

-Musa Sukwene is a South African singer, originally hailing from Witbank Mpumalanga province who won the ninth season of Idols South Africa in 2013.
+Musa Sukwene (born 19 December 1986) is a South African singer, originally hailing from Witbank Mpumalanga province who won the ninth season of Idols South Africa in 2013.
 On 3 December it was revealed that Sukwene had been signed to be represented by About Entertainment.

 Career

 In 2016, his second studio album Mr. Serious was released and later was certified triple platinum with sales of 90,000 copies.

 Musa Sukwene was diagnosed with dyslexia.